Raykosan/ComfyUI_RaykoStudio/README.md

 ---
 ---

-# 🦊 RS Save Image node
+# 🦊 RS Save Image
 **Node for adding explanatory text to an image**

 ![Screenshot_7](https://github.com/user-attachments/assets/0e1a41f9-2d07-4bd7-892a-a377a8a975f9)